 One of the benefits of being registered professionals is that RECEs have a say in the governance of their profession.
-Members in good standing can nominate candidates for Council — or run for Council themselves — and vote in the election.
+Members in good standing can run for Council, or encourage a colleague to run, and vote in the election.

 Run for Council